 Dry shampoo is getting more popular in the recent years among travelers, but what are the rules when taking dry shampoo on planes?.

-Here is a quick answer: dry shampoo is allowed in both carry-on and checked bags, but when transported in carry-on it must be in a container of 3.4 oz / 100 ml or less, larger quantities must be packed in checked baggage.
+You can take dry shampoo in both carry-on and checked bags, but when transported in carry-on it must be in a container of 3.4 oz / 100 ml or less, larger containers must be placed in checked baggage.

-Keep reading to know more about traveling with dry shampoo on planes in domestic and international flights.
+This post covers all that you need to know about traveling with dry shampoo in both domestic and international flights.

 You can refer to this post if you want to know more about traveling with regular shampoo like Head and Shoulders, Selsun Blue and Pantene etc …